The Yamabe equation on manifolds of bounded geometry: Solution of the Euler-Lagrange equation

-Next, we show that a suitable subsequence of the weighted subcritical solutions as in Lemma \ref{weisub} converges to a solution of the weighted critical problem, i.e. we fix $\alpha$ and let $p\to p_{crit}$:
+Next, we show that a suitable subsequence of the weighted subcritical solutions given in Lemma \ref{weisub} converges to a solution of the weighted critical problem, i.e. we fix the weight $\alpha$ and let the exponent converge, i.e. $p\to p_{crit}$: